Deciding on a channel manager

 - Making sure the extranet and your channel manager are synced

-- Deciding on a channel manager
+- Managing rates on your channel manager

 - Closing availability on rooms or units when using a channel manager

 - Setting up rooms or units on your channel manager

 - I work with other OTAs, as well as Booking.com.
 How can I manage my availability?

 - Managing your availability through your Connectivity provider